 In September 2018, we invested \$74 million in Meituan's ordinary shares.
 The Company sold 4.2 million of its ordinary shares of Meituan in the second quarter of 2020 for proceeds of approximately \$54 million.
-In the first quarter of 2021, we invested \$261 million in Sunner's ordinary shares.
-Both equity investments are recorded at fair value, which are measured on a recurring basis and are subject to market price volatility.
+In the first quarter of 2021, we invested \$261 million to acquire a 5% equity interest in Sunner.
+Equity investment in Meituan is recorded at fair value, which is measured on a recurring basis and is subject to market price volatility.
+The investment in Sunner was recorded at fair value on a recurring basis before it became subject to equity method of accounting after the Company established significant influence over the operating and financial policies of Sunner in May 2021.
 See Note 6 for further discussion on our investments in Meituan and Sunner.